gilch/hissp/README.md

 If you don't care to work with the Python ecosystem, perhaps Hissp is not the Lisp for you.

-Note that the Hissp compiler is written in Python 3.8.
+Note that the Hissp compiler is written in Python 3.8, and the bundled macros assume at least that level.
 (Supporting older versions is not a goal, because that would complicate the compiler.
 This may limit the available libraries.)
-But because the compiler's target functional Python subset is so small, the compiled output can usually run on Python 3.5 without too much difficulty.
+But because the compiler's target functional Python subset is so small, the compiled output can usually be made to run on Python 3.5 without too much difficulty.
 Watch out for positional-only arguments (new to 3.8) and changes to the standard library.
 Running on versions even older than 3.5 is not recommended,